flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 ### Enroute CPDLC

-Usually it is only possible to use CPDLC on ATC CTR (Center or Radar stations) or for clearance (DEL) stations.
+Usually, it is only possible to use CPDLC on ATC CTR (Center or Radar stations) or for clearance (DEL) stations.

 It is not provided on ground (TWR, GND), approach (APP) or departure (DEP) stations.
-Due to the long delays in the communication via CPDLC this type of communication would be too slow for these stations.
+Due to the long delays in the communication via CPDLC, this type of communication would be too slow for these stations.

 #### Station Handover / Notification

-If the responsible ATC sector provides CPDLC a Notification is required.
+If the responsible ATC sector provides CPDLC, a Notification is required.
 This Notification requests a logon at the defined ATC station.

 {==

-Before a Notification request is sent a check-in via voice mandatory, otherwise will the request be rejected.
+Before a Notification request is sent, a check-in via voice mandatory, otherwise will the request be rejected.

 ==}